The Long tail of IoT

 • You get the picture…

 Another segment that is fascinating is Field Service Management.
-An industry colleague is installing sensors across a few city blocks with the full range of use cases: air quality, traffic, physical security.
+An colleague is installing sensors across a few city blocks with the full range of use cases: air quality, traffic, physical .
 When an event is detected from sensor data, that ‘alert’ is pushed to one of the leading Field Service Management cloud service.
 Which in turn triggers a service truck roll to resolve the issue.
-This solution did not start this way, the first solution from a vendor had their own reference dashboards to view the alerts with no integration with the ’s chosen service cloud offering - it did not go very far.
+This solution did not start this way, the first solution from a vendor had their own reference dashboards to view the alerts with no integration with the customer’s chosen service cloud offering - it did not go very far.
 Most customers want the data, events, alerts to integrate into existing systems and apps.

 Finally are some use cases such as ‘track and trace’ that are not quite market segments but can represent a significant opportunity for sensor data.
 The issue here is that the architecture needs significant modifications based on which market segment / assets one needs to track- perishable frozen palettes, high value servers, trucks, containers etc.